gibbato/ToDo/README.md

 3. **Delete a Task**: Click the '×' button next to a task to remove it from the list.

 ## Visit the Website
-Check out the live version of [Pixelangelo](https://TaskStash.netlify.app).
+Check out the live version of [Task Stash](https://TaskStash.netlify.app).